 Visiting a Finnish pharmacy

 When you buy medicines with an e-prescription, you must visit the pharmacy in person.
 Take a photo ID, i.e. your passport or ID card with you to the pharmacy.
-For example, you can buy medicines with an e-prescription if the prescription is issued with an Estonian personal identity code.
+For example, you can buy medicines with an e-prescription if the prescription is issued with an Estonian personal identity code and you are an Estonian citizen or you have an Estonian residence permit.

 The following medicines cannot be purchased in Finland: